vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 For a Tabulation of these results, consult pp. 257 & 258 of our Bhagavad-Gita: Commentaries.

 16 Read Vedanta-Sutra: II-4-6.
-'Apavaš ca.' 168 I. o., Šri-Bhashya or Ramanuja's Commentary on the Vedanta-Sutras, and other works on the Visisktadvaita philosophy.
+'Apavaś ca.' 168 I. o., Śri-Bhashya or Ramanuja's Commentary on the Vedanta-Sutras, and other works on the Visisktadvaita philosophy.

 IV.]